nicocrm/aqueduct-sync/README.md

 The collections on this connection must implement:

- * upsert(record): create or update a record, based on the record key (or composite key)
+ * `upsert(record)`: create or update a record, based on the record key (or composite key)
     - this can be a partial update: only the fields that are specified should be updated
-    - return a promise to an object with properties "inserted" and "updated" set to number of records affected respectively
+    - return a promise to an object with properties "inserted" and "updated" set to number of records affected respectively (these are used to trigger the events about the sync status)
- * update(record, identifierOrQuery): update a record using a local identifier
+ * `update(record, identifierOrQuery)`: update a record using a local identifier
     - local identifier can be either the id passed with a local update message, or a selection query (an object of field: value), or it can be blank (in which case the selector should be extracted from the record)
     - this can update multiple records
     - this can be a partial update
+    - return a promise that resolves when the update completes (the resolved value is not used)

 Additionally if joints are used the following operations will be needed: